Connecting to the wired network

 You should use DHCP wherever possible, so that your computer automatically configures itself to use its assigned IP address.

-In very rare cases, a computer will not use DHCP on our network (eg. a robot with a broken dhcp client).
-In this case, you would use a static address with the following details:
+In very rare cases, you may need to use a static address our network (eg. a robot with a broken dhcp client).

 - IP Address